Asabeneh/30-Days-Of-Python/04_Day_Strings/04_strings.md

 24. Use rindex to find the position of the last occurrence of the word because in the following sentence: 'You cannot end a sentence with because because because is a conjunction'
 25. Slice out the phrase 'because because because' in the following sentence: 'You cannot end a sentence with because because because is a conjunction'
 26. Find the position of the first occurrence of the word 'because' in the following sentence: 'You cannot end a sentence with because because because is a conjunction'
-27. Slice out the phrase 'because because because' in the following sentence: 'You cannot end a sentence with because because because is a conjunction'
 28. Does 'Coding For All' start with a substring _Coding_?
 29. Does 'Coding For All' end with a substring _coding_?
 30. '&nbsp;&nbsp; Coding For All &nbsp;&nbsp;&nbsp; &nbsp;' &nbsp;, remove the left and right trailing spaces in the given string.